-Tree clearing for development activities such as road construction, gravel pit construction, and oil and gas exploration likely will have more impact on the forests in the GSA than tree harvesting for personal use.
-During the oil boom of the 1970's for example, more than 4,000 km of seismic lines were cut in the Gwich'in Settlement Area.
+Tree clearing for development activities such as road construction. gravel pit construction, and oil and gas exploration will have more impact on the forests in the Gwich'in Settlement Area (GSA) than tree harvesting for personal use.
+During the oil boom of the 1970s, for example, more than 4,000 km of seismic lines were cut in the GSA.
 In the Inuvialuit Settlement Region, where oil and gas exploration was concentrated, over 16,000 km of lines were cut over the same time period.
-Renewed interest in oil and gas development and potential construction of a Mackenzie Valley pipeline will increase development impacts to forests.
+Renewed interest in oil and gas development and potential construction of a Mackenzie Vallev pipeline will increase development impacts to forests.